gartenb/covid-linear-regression/README.md

 ## __Using Linear Regression to Predict Covid-19 Active Infections__

 __Files: How To Run__<br>
-- [covid-linear-regression.py] (google.com) : In terminal, 'cd' into the correct forlder, then use execute the command:<br>
+- [covid-linear-regression.py](https://github.com/gartenb/covid-linear-regression/blob/master/covid-linear-regression.py) : In terminal, 'cd' into the correct forlder, then use execute the command:<br>
 	$ python covid-linear-regression.py<br>

-Note: All Data Courtesy of [COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University] (https://github.com/CSSEGISandData/COVID-19)
+Note: All Data Courtesy of [COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19)